vivid-planet/comet/.changeset/good-squids-join.md

 Store site preview scope in cookie and add `previewParams()` helper to access it

--   Requires the new `SITE_JWT_SECRET` environment variable that must contain a random secret (not required for local development)
+-   Requires the new `SITE_PREVIEW_SECRET` environment variable that must contain a random secret (not required for local development)
 -   Requires a Route Handler located at `app/api/site-preview/route.ts`:
 -   The previewParams() return a promise